mayerrobert/jmurmel/lambda/README.md

 Math operators are implemented using Java operators for double.
 This is probably different to Common Lisp esp. around +/-NaN, +/-Infinity, division by zero and so on.

-The only data types currently supported are symbols, pairs (i.e. lists), numbers (represented as Java Double) and strings.
+The only data types currently supported are symbols, pairs (i.e. lists), numbers (represented as Java Double or Long) and strings.
 String literals are 2000 chars max length.

 Most of these features can be disabled using commandline arguments.